jaysteiner-dev/royal-family-coding-challenge/README.md

 $ \. populate_relationships.sql
 ```
 > ### Note:
-> I have created a fallback csv database - as there was a lot of mention of not using datastores in both the PP Exercise and in the notes of the task repo.
+> *I have created a fallback csv database - as there was a lot of mention of not using datastores in both the PP Exercise and in the notes of the task repo.
-> So you can go right ahead and test without doing the DB Set-up, or in the event you're too lazy to! -- Happy Friday!
+> So you can go right ahead and test without doing the DB Set-up, or in the event you're too lazy to!
+Happy Friday! -- Jay Steiner*

 ## Usage
 Once you have all Modules installed and your DB created you can begin testing against the framework